menu icon

 I've included the photo of the meal plan here if you want to pin it, but there's a free printable PDF link at the bottom as well, so you can easily save and print.

-An October calendar with dinner ideas for each night of the week written in.
+An October calendar with dinner menu ideas written in for each day of the week, with Saturdays blank.

 So let's dive right in.